74% Users Support Government's 10-Minute Delivery Restrictions, Survey Shows

 Period: Christmas and New Year's Eve

-The speed of quick-commerce deliveries primarily depends on the dense network of dark stores rather than delivery partners racing against time.
-These small, hyperlocal warehouses are strategically located within residential neighborhoods, with orders automatically routed to the nearest facility where staff complete picking and packing within two to three minutes.
+Despite the branding changes, the operational infrastructure remains intact.
+Quick-commerce delivery speed primarily depends on dense networks of dark stores strategically located within residential neighborhoods, where orders are automatically routed to the nearest facility for picking and packing within two to three minutes.

 dislike